sali6798/quiz-panda/README.md

-## Contributers
+## Contributors

-Feel free to contact us for any feedbacks, questions or collaborations!
+Feel free to contact us via linkedIn for any feedbacks, questions or collaborations!
+You can also contact us at quizpanda2020@gmail.com

 <img src="./app/public/assets/images/Shaidee2.png" width="80px"> <br>